AlexandreCarlton/git-hooks/README.md

 For example, `{{[TICKET] }}` for `ISSUE-123` would translate to `[ISSUE-123] `.
 If no ticket can be extracted, the expressions are removed.

-### spell-check-commit-message
-Analyses the commit message once we have made a commit, and print out any misspelt words to `stderr`.
-Use `git commit --amend` to fix the message.

 ### link-ycm-extra-conf
 Creates a symbolic link `.ycm_extra_conf.py` to the one in this repository should there exist a `CMakeLists.txt` file in the project's root.